jopohl/urh/README.md

 * __fuzzing component__ to find security leaks
 * __modulation support__ to inject the data back into the system

-Check out the [wiki](https://github.com/jopohl/urh/wiki) for more information.
+Check out the [wiki](https://github.com/jopohl/urh/wiki) for more information and supported devices.

 Like to see things in action?
 Watch URH on YouTube!